top of page

 · Study with real exam materials: Practice using sample tests.

 · Take a prep course: Our teachers are certified to prepare candidates for both DELF and DALF exams.
-Contact me at frenchavecaudrey@gmail.com or check my website.
+Explore our French courses for personalized support.

 · Know your goal: Keep in mind that jobs require B2 or C1 level.
 To get the French nationality, you’ll need a B2 level and for the Swiss naturalization, you need to get the B1 level.